CHNPAT005/PCEPTG-MSC/README.md

 and two optional input variables:

-- $N$: (optional input) for the number of Fourier coefficients used in the convolution of the Malliavin-Mancino estimator (integer) - defaults to the Nyquist frequency,
+- N: (optional input) for the number of Fourier coefficients used in the convolution of the Malliavin-Mancino estimator (integer) - defaults to the Nyquist frequency,
-- tol: tolerance requested - defaults to $10^{-12}$.
+- tol: tolerance requested - defaults to 10^-12.

 ##### Example